Elder Abuse and Neglect Act

 An Order of Protection is a court order that helps protect victims from abuse by family or household members.
 An Order of Protection is a legal paper that a judge signs which orders the abuser to stop the abusive behavior.

-In addition, a court can award physical care and possession of minor children, award temporary legal custody of children, determine visitation, order the abuser to pay temporary support to the victim and/or children, and prohibit the abuser from removing the child from the state or concealing the child within the state.
+Also, a court can award physical care and possession of minor children, award temporary legal custody of children, determine visitation, order the abuser to pay temporary support to the victim and/or children, and prohibit the abuser from removing the child from the state or concealing the child within the state.

 In an Order of Protection, the judge can order an abuser to do one or more of the following: